-Founded in 1932 in Gera (in the Thüringen area of eastern Germany) the Gustav Eisfeld machine tool company had a factory at Neue Straße 4.
-In addition to lathes, they also produced, under sub-contract, parts for the grinder and milling machine maker Dietrich August Jahn, also based in Gera - the latter is fine old town to stay in when attending a car or motorcycle race at the nearby Sachsenring Circuit Gera is a lovely town to stay in.
+Founded in 1932 in Gera (in the Thüringen area of eastern Germany) the Gustav Eisfeld Machine Tool Company had a factory at Neue Straße 4.
+In addition to lathes, they also produced, under sub-contract, parts for the grinder and milling machine maker Dietrich August Jahn, also based in Gera.
+If you attend a car or motorcycle race at the nearby Sachsenring Circuit Gera is a lovely town to stay in.
 A sideline for Eisfied was the well respected Eisfeld engine for model aircraft, a type manufactured until 1944.
-After the war Gustav Eisfeld continued to build such engines, but only for his personal use - though so popular had the originals been that enthusiasts continued to make replicas.
+After the war, Gustav Eisfeld continued to build such engines, but only for his personal use - though so popular had the originals been that enthusiasts continued to make replicas.
 High resolution pictures - may take time to load

 With a centre height of 90 mm (3.5") and accepting either 250 mm (10") between centres as the Model MDO250, or 400 mm (15.75") as the MDO400, the new lathe had just a little less capacity than the contemporary Myford ML7.
 The new lathe was especially well built with superb detailing and a decent cosmetic finish.
 100 mm (4") wide, the straight bed used V and flat ways and mounted a carriage with a compound slide rest having 60 mm of cross travel on the plain (non-T-slotted) cross slide and 80 mm on the 360º swivelling top.
 For a small lathe, the slide rest ways were unusually deep and wide and the feed screws fitted with knurled-edged and chromed zeroing micrometer dials - that could, usefully, have been larger.
 Oddly, the carriage handwheel (which worked through reduction gearing) was bereft of a handle and its periphery polished, and not knurled: a sure recipe for a lack of grip when turned by oily hands.